darciopacifico/ChallengeVR/README.md

 Emulates a simple REST service for Property Registration.
 Uses Scala, Spray and Akka frameworks for a simple actor model based, reactive design approach.

+## How to Execute the Solution:

+Assembly the whole application using SBT Assembly plugin.
+This will compile and execute all unit tests before.
+Start the application as a regular java fat jar application.
+It will start a HTTP/REST service, listening to http://localhost:9090.

+> cd <APPLICATION_DIRECTORY>
+> sbt assembly
+> java -jar target/scala-2.11/VRChallenge.jar

 ## Design

 ### REST Layer: